johnhenry/understate/readme.md

 Understate works by creating objects that ingest *mutator* functions to update their *internal state*.
 Wait, what?!

-...Okay, let's start over... maybe if we just jump right in...
+...Okay, let's start over... maybe if we just jump right into it...

 ###Basic Usage

-When you first create an Understate object, it has an initial internal value.
+When you first create an Understate object, it has an initial internal state.
 That can be accesses via the "get" method.

 ```javascript